DheyaAlqaderi/logisticRegression_SAT_GPA/README.md

 - `logistic_regression_admission.ipynb`: A Jupyter Notebook that contains the code for data preprocessing, model training, and evaluation.
 - `data.csv`: The dataset used for the analysis.
-- `requirements.txt`: A file listing the necessary Python packages and their versions for running the code.

 ## Usage